This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Eating a Balanced Diet for Overall Hair Health

-Your hair’s health starts on your plate.
-Load up on hair-healthy foods like salmon, nuts, and leafy greens.
-Don’t skimp on protein, even if you’re vegan.
-Remember, nutrient deficiencies can lead to lackluster locks.
-Think of your diet as your hair’s personal chef!
+Don’t skimp on protein intake, even if you’re vegan.
+Remember, vitamin deficiencies can lead to lackluster locks.
+Think of your hair diet as its personal chef!

 Frequently Asked Questions (FAQs)